 }

-Now, one question remains: What is the issue if you specify non-essential properties.
-This means that your concepts are strongly bound to the implementation.
-The result may be that a small change of the implementation changes your concepts.
+One question remains: What is the issue if you specify non-essential properties?
+This means that your concepts are firmly bound to the implementation.
+The result may be that a slight change in the implementation changes your concepts.
 In the end, your interface becomes quite unstable.

-Since C++11 we have templates aliases.
+Since C++11, we have template aliases.
 A template alias is a name that refers to a family of types.
 Using them makes your code more readable and helps you to get rid of type traits.
-My previous post C++ Core Guidelines: Definition of Concepts, the Second provides more information to type traits.
+My previous post C++ Core Guidelines: Definition of Concepts, the Second, provides more information to type traits.

 Let's see what the guidelines mean by readability.
 The first example uses type traits: